 The student also learns to play in the other major keys, starting with the "sharp" keys.
-Along the way, I introduce the concept of "shifting" (moving the hand up and down the neck of the instrument).
-I begin by teaching the student how to shift between first position and half position.
+Along the way, I introduce the concept of "shifting" (moving the left hand up and down the neck of the instrument).
+I begin this process by teaching the student how to shift between first position and half position.

 Once the student has achieved these goals, the next step is to learn to play in the "flat" keys, all of which utilize half position.
 During this phase, I teach the student how to shift between second, third and forth position.
 Part of this process is learning how to play most major scales in three octaves.

 Once these goals have been met, the student learns to play in all of the minor keys, while learning to shift up to seventh position.

 • Learn how to play in all major keys

 • Learn about dynamics (being able to play at different volumes)

 • Learn about articulations (different ways of using the bow i.e. "slurring", "staccato", etc.)

 • Learn how to “shift” (moving the left hand up and down the neck of the instrument), starting with half position and moving up to fourth position

 • Learn how to play in all minor keys

 • Learn how to play scales in three octaves